NikIan-1906/CloudSegmentation/README.md

 A cloud segmentation system.
-Makes a real-life image tracking vrom camera and (if "SPACE" button is pressed) returns masked image to the screen.
+Makes a real-life image tracking from camera and (if "SPACE" button is pressed) returns masked image to the screen.

 INSTALLING
-	download main.py
+	copy and dearchive the repository
 	download all libraries from requirements.txt
 	launch main.py
 	enjoy